evanoshea21/Sauce-Apparel-Frontend/README.md

 ### Ordering the API calls to complete a purchase

 1. First, a payload object is created that contains [1] the Cart Items, [2] the User's Information, and [3] the Customer's chosen Payment Method
 2. Next, an API call is made to verify sufficient inventory.
 If sufficient inventory DOES exist, the inventory is decremented (put "ON-HOLD" as the transaction is not yet complete).
-If sufficient inventory DOES NOT exist, a return object provids information indicating the remaining inventory for each item (prompting the user to edit their cart).
+If sufficient inventory DOES NOT exist, a return object provides information indicating the remaining inventory for each item (prompting the user to edit their cart).
 3. Finally, the Customer's profile is charged from the payload created in Step #1.
 If the payment DOES NOT go through, the inventory "ON-HOLD" is re-stocked by incrementing their values to their original amounts.
 If the payment DOES go through, the purchase is complete
 4. As a last step, cart-items (stored in localStorage) are cleared out, and user is shown a Thank You page

-The reason I chose to have the inventory put on hold is because it's much more convenient to re-stock inventory after a failed transaction then it is to refund a profile because of insufficient inventory.
+The reason I chose to have the inventory put on hold is because it's much more convenient to re-stock inventory after a failed transaction than it is to refund a profile because of insufficient inventory.

 Furthermore, querying a SQL database for inventory is much quicker than processing a payment (which has to pass data through multiple institutions).
-This means less time is shared between simultaneous purchases, which decreases the liklihood of purchases depending on the same limited stock.
+This means less time is shared between simultaneous purchases, which decreases the likelihood of purchases depending on the same limited stock.

 By putting inventory on hold for User A before their purchase is even complete, this prevents User B from entering the transaction step (#3) until User A has completed their order.